Children per annum

 The effect of the virus in Uganda has been immense with schools across the nation being directed to close in mid-March 2020 and not reopening until 7 months later, mid-October.
 Even in October, the classes to resume were only the “candidate” class years.
 This included the final class year pupils for primary schools, O Level and A Level.
 All national exams have been delayed until March 2021.
 The very poor rural schools, the ones we target to assist, are finding it very hard to operate within safe Covid restrictions.
 Most of these schools are compact with small grounds and poor overall teaching facilities.
 The effect of Covid-19 for all Ugandan schools will be felt for years to come.

-As of Monday 7th June, President Museveni of Uganda has said that all schools and educational institutions are to close for a minimum of 42 days due to a rise of 17% increase of Covid cases.
-All teachers are to be vaccinated before any re-opening.
-How this will affect the 2020 academic year which is due to end on the 23rd July is unknown as yet.
+As of Monday 7th June, President Museveni of Uganda said that all schools and educational institutions were to close for a minimum of 42 days due to a rise of 17% increase of Covid cases.
+Since then the schools have remained shut and now hopefully they will open again on the 3rd January 2022 but, this is as long as, 40% of the population is vaccinated.
+Presently the total is a mere 10% and there is a limited supply of vaccine.

 Since January 2009, The Duke of Cambridge and The Duke of Sussex have been Patrons of The Henry van Straubenzee Memorial Fund.
 Their support has been invaluable to the charity, with both Princes supporting the fundraising efforts and profile of the charity.